assem449/automl-causal-finance-prediction/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is made for educational and research purposes.

 ## 🙏 Acknowledgments